-- 1. Turn on the main control by pressing the ON/OFF button (b). - 2.
-GBC02, GBC03 or GBC04 control: Press the left and right buttons simultaneously on the main control is now in pairing mode. - 3.
+- 1. Turn on the main control by pressing the ON/OFF button \mathbf{U} . - 2.
+GBC02, GBC03 or GBC04 control: Press the left and right buttons simultaneously on the main c rol (an or).
+The bottom row LED's will begin flashing.
+This indicates that the main control is now in pairing mode. - 3.
 The RX02 Repeater must be powered within 16 in. of the main control for pairing.
 If an outlet is not available an extension cord should be used to power the Repeater initially for pairing. - 4.
 Plug the repeater into the power outlet.
 The green light will flash after approximately 12 seconds indicating that the repeater is paired with the main control. - 5.
-Press the ON/OFF button on the main control to exit pairing mode and the repeater may now be unplugged and moved to its permanent location. - 6.
+Press the ON/OFF button () on the main control to exit pairing mode and the repeater may now be unplugged and moved to its permanent location. - 6.
 To pair additional repeaters with the same main control, repeat steps 1 through 5 until all repeaters have been paired.

-• The repeaters are to be plugged directly into a 120V power outlet.
+The repeaters are to be plugged directly into a 120V power outlet.